neginghasemi/Feature-Extraction/README.md

 After Extracting Features we can use them to classify our documents.
 I use the normalized term frequency vector as a representation.
 In training step, I used SVM classifier with extracted vectors.

+## Data
 A part of Hamshahri Corpus was used as dataset.
-I tried to extract 100 most important features from different news categories.
+I extracted 100 most important features.

 ## Uses
  - [Numpy] (http://www.numpy.org/) version 1.14.5